MuhammedBuyukkinaci/Big-Data-Notes/README.md

 ![NoSQL](https://github.com/MuhammedBuyukkinaci/Big-Data-Notes/blob/master/images/001/003.jpeg)

+12) When we set up a noqsl database, writing operation will be carried out via master node and reading operation will be carried out slave nodes generally.

 ## Hadoop

 1) Hadoop is a java library which enables us to make parallel operations of big data(PB, EB) on multiple machines